tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 Note that IF there is only one source authority that everyone would use, such as an ISO format specified in a term definition, the source authority would not be accompanied by a parameter value, as there is no local need to generalize to.

 Some users may wish to store ORCID ID values with an ORCID: prefix, instead of the canonical https://orcid.org/ resolvable form, and thus we might want to allow for a parameter that allows for this variation in format.
 This would be a parameter that allows for an alternative regex pattern to be used for evaluating the format of the ORCID ID, and when used, would change the behavior of the Test such that https://orcid.org/0000-0002-1825-0097 would be NOT_COMPLIANT while ORCID:0000-0002-1825-0097 would be COMPLIANT.
-This would allow the Test to be used for datasets that use this alternative format for ORCID IDs, while still allowing the Test to be used for datasets that use the canonical resolvable form of ORCID IDs, without any change to the specifiction of the Test itself.
+This would allow the Test to be used for datasets that use this alternative format for ORCID IDs, while still allowing the Test to be used for datasets that use the canonical resolvable form of ORCID IDs, without any change to the specification of the Test itself.

 * "Bare ORCID ID regex" `{[^ORCID:\d{4}-\d{4}-\d{4}-\d{3}[0-9X]$]}`

-Other users might wish to allow for VIAF or other identifiers in wasAttributedTo, thus they could use the same Test, but with an implementation that supports a parameter value that encompasses their needs (e.g. "VIAF ID regex" `{[^https?://viaf\.org/viaf/\d+$]}`, or "VIAF or ORCID ID regex" `{[^https?://viaf\.org/viaf/\d+$|^https://orcid\.org/\d{4}-\d{4}-\d{4}-\d{3}[0-9X]$]}`), and thus they could use the same Test for their needs without any change to the specifiction of the Test itself.
+Other users might wish to allow for VIAF or other identifiers in wasAttributedTo, thus they could use the same Test, but with an implementation that supports a parameter value that encompasses their needs (e.g. "VIAF ID regex" `{[^https?://viaf\.org/viaf/\d+$]}`, or "VIAF or ORCID ID regex" `{[^https?://viaf\.org/viaf/\d+$|^https://orcid\.org/\d{4}-\d{4}-\d{4}-\d{3}[0-9X]$]}`), and thus they could use the same Test for their needs without any change to the specification of the Test itself.

 Now the purpose of the “Fixed String Identifier” in the  source authority becomes clear.
 These values are expected to to be embedded in code that implements parameterized Test, and that the presentation of these "Fixed String Identifier" values will allow different implementations of the same Test to recognize which parameter  to use.
 For example, if an implementation of this Test is designed to allow for both the default regex for resolvable ORCID IDs and an alternative regex for ORCID IDs with the ORCID: prefix, then the implementation would look for the "Fixed String Identifier" in the source authority to determine which regex pattern to use for evaluating the format of the value in `prov:wasAttributedTo`.
 If the "Fixed String Identifier" is "Resolvable ORCID ID regex", then the implementation would use the default regex pattern for resolvable ORCID IDs.
 If the "Fixed String Identifier" is "Bare ORCID ID regex", then the implementation would use the alternative regex pattern for ORCID IDs with the ORCID: prefix.